MORE SITUPS AND CRUNCHES FOR A STRONGER CORE?

 I see too many ruined backs from those who believed they were immune from spine flexion during the deep squat or clean, including some of the trainers and coaches themselves.
 A few lucky ones are.
 It's unfortunate how many former athletes tell me they wish they listened earlier and made wiser choices.
 Dr. Stuart McGill from an interview with Chad of T-Nation.

 I was doing huge numbers of crunches of all sorts.
 And honestly, I had (I thought) good abdominal strength.
 Through a fluke, I noticed that when I took a week off of the gym, the hip pain went away.
-A dear friend, lower extremity / foot biomechanist, and pedorthist Shawn Eno of Xtreme Footwerks, told me that I should talk to his wife (biomechanics expert Dr. Courtney Conley) about this issue.
+A dear friend, lower extremity / foot biomechanist, and pedorthist Shawn Eno of Xtreme Footwerks, told me that I should talk to a person he knew who was a BIOMECHANICS expert.
 I did, and the results of the changes that I made have been nothing short of amazing (I had something called "LOWER CROSSED SYNDROME").

 My core strength routine consists of nothing but five minutes of so, three or four times a week, of Planks, Side Planks, Stir the Pot, and Bird Dogs.
 I even do some ball crunches while keeping my lower back in extension (sway back position).
 Oh; and I also do some KETTLEBELL SWINGS as well.
 My core is stronger than its ever been, and I am doing a fraction of the work.
 Oh, and no more hip flexor pain!